bioexcel/gromacs-docker/README.md

 All of the containers are built by GitHub actions.
 This is done in a three part process.

  - Build a container with optimised FFTW in.
- - Build containers with emacs optimised for each SIMD type and/or gromacs version
+ - Build containers with GROMACS optimised for each SIMD type and/or GROMACS version
- - Build a container for each gromacs version that includes all containers built\
+ - Build a container for each GROMACS version that includes all containers built\
  in the previous step

 This will require you to have an account on Dockerhub, and to have setup a PAT that you have then told Github about.
 The main part that then needs changing is the dockerhub repository in the workflow file: `.github/workflow/main.yml`

-### Bumping the version of gromacs, cuda or SIMD types
+### Bumping the version of GROMACS, cuda or SIMD types

-To change the version of gromacs or CUDA, you just need to change the variables in the workflow file: `.github/workflow/main.yml`
+To change the version of GROMACS or CUDA, you just need to change the variables in the workflow file: `.github/workflow/main.yml`

-To change the SIMD types requires you to update the build matrix in workflow file and add them to the `additoon_simd_types` in the workflow file.
+To change the SIMD types requires you to update the build matrix in workflow file and add them to the `additional_simd_types` in the workflow file.

 ### CI Workflow and how the container is built